Arturo Alonso: Early life and education

-Alonso was born in the United States, but lived in Guanajuato City, Mexico until he was four.
-His family then moved to Oklahoma City, where he attended Santa Fe South High School for middle and high school.
-While in high school, he volunteered on Michael Brooks-Jimenez's state senate campaign.
-He then attended the University of Oklahoma where and graduated with a BS in mechanical engineering in May 2022.
-Alonso is bilingual in English and Spanish.
+Alonso-Sandoval was born in the United States and spent his early childhood in Guanajuato, Mexico.
+When he was four years old, his family settled in Oklahoma City, where he completed middle and high school at Santa Fe South Public Charter Schools.
+While in high school, he volunteered on Michael Brooks-Jimenez's state senate campaign, and he has said that translating for his Spanish-speaking parents while growing up shaped his interest in representation.
+He earned a Bachelor of Science in mechanical engineering from the University of Oklahoma, graduating in May 2022, and speaks both English and Spanish.